-- Space needed to support personalized learning, team teaching, and flexible collaboration in common areas. - Space to accommodate technology and its infrastructure. - Space is needed to support children with special needs; students with disabilities, cognitively disabled students, and special education needs. - Space needed to support specialists in the area of reading, speech, occupational therapy, physical therapy, and Title I programs. - Space needed to support paraprofessionals, volunteers, and parent support groups.
+- · Space to accommodate technology and its infrastructure. - · Space is needed to support children with special needs; students with disabilities, cognitively disabled students, and special education needs. - Space needed to support specialists in the area of reading, speech, occupational therapy, physical therapy, and Title I programs. - Space needed to support paraprofessionals, volunteers, and parent support groups.